openjdk/jdk/src/java.base/share/man/java.md

     be loaded on top of those in the `<static_archive>`.
 -   On Windows, the above path delimiter `:` should be replaced with `;`

-(The names "static" and "dynamic" are used for historical reasons.
+The names "static" and "dynamic" are used for historical reasons.
-The only significance is that the "static" archive is loaded first and the "dynamic" archive is loaded second).
+The dynamic archive may be less efficient as it does not support the following optimizations:

+-   Java heap objects cannot be stored in the dynamic archive.
+-   Class files that are created by JDK 5 or before cannot be stored in the dynamic archive.
+-   Lambda expressions cannot be resolved ahead-of-time for classes in the dynamic archive.

 The JVM can use up to two archives.
 To use only a single `<static_archive>`, you can omit the `<dynamic_archive>` portion: